SpectroCoin/PrestaShop-Bitcoin-Payment-Gateway-Module/README.md

 **INSTALLATION**

-1. Upload files to your PrestaShop modules folder.<br />
+1. Upload files to your PrestaShop `modules/spectrocoin` folder.<br />
 	OR <br />
   Navigate to PrestaShop directory and run: <br />
       <br />